 order the book on amazon

 SAMUEL ZUDER Samuel Zuder lives in Hamburg.
-Since graduating at the FH Dortmund, Dept. of Visual Communication, in 1995, he works as a freelance photographer for international magazines.
+Since graduating at the FH Dortmund, Dept. of Visual Communication, he works as a freelance photographer for international magazines.

 Besides his commissioned work, he realizes personal photo projects, such as the most recently photobook "Face to Faith | Mount Kailash | Tibet, a portrait and landscape series on the sacred Mount Kailash, or the photo documentation "Headless Palm Trees" on the Iranian commemorative battlefields of the first Gulf War at the Shatt al Arab, published in Mare magazine and in the photobook "Iran - Tausend und ein Widerspruch" in the National Geographic Book Edition.